Copying Charges for Public Records

-- Edmonds Municipal Code Section 1.20.040 – Stating reasons why calculating actual costs would be unduly burdensome and adopting statutory default fees in RCW 42.56.120.
+- Edmonds Municipal Code Sec.
+1.20.040 – Stating reasons why calculating actual costs would be unduly burdensome and adopting statutory default fees in RCW 42.56.120.

 - Municipal Code Sec.
 1.40.090 – Authorizes actual costs, statutory default costs, or flat fees, and provides for customized service charges under certain circumstances.
-Actual fee schedule is adopted by city council resolution
+The actual fee schedule is adopted by city council resolution.

-- Seattle Fee Schedule for Obtaining Public Records – General fee schedule was adopted in 2016 based on a 2015 cost study and served as the model for state legislation allowing cost recovery; also includes link to administrative rules framework
+- Seattle Fee Schedule for Obtaining Public Records – General fee schedule was adopted in 2017 based on a 2015 cost study and served as the model for state legislation allowing cost recovery; also includes link to administrative rules framework.

-- Shoreline Ordinance No. 784 (2017) – Adopts actual costs for providing electronic records, with fees based on a 2017 cost study.
+- Shoreline Fee Schedule (2023) - Uses actual costs for providing electronic records, with fees based on a 2017 cost study, adjusted for wage increases.

 Law Enforcement Records Fee Schedules